Recommended Gear

 Try on skates until the most comfortable pair is found.
 The rule of thumb: the closer the fit, the more control.
 Boots should be snug, giving toes just enough wiggle room without pinching.
 Feet should be immobile with the heel far back in the boot.
 Solid support is also necessary because staying upright takes a considerable amount of strength.

-Note: Be aware that rental skates are designed to fit everyone.
+SSC offers figure skates for rent on a monthly basis.
+Be aware that rental skates are designed to fit everyone.
 Shoe size also does not necessarily match skate size.

 Lacing Skates